TritonDataCenter/sdc-cloudapi/docs/index.md

     }

-You may need to alter the path to your SSH key in the above function, as well as the path its public-key is saved under in SDC.
+You may need to alter the path to your SSH key in the above function, as well as the path its public-key is saved under in Triton.

 With that function, you could just do: